turingschool/curriculum/source/capybara/capybara_with_rack_test.markdown

 Integration tests *can* be brittle if they know too much about how those components work.
 Proper integration tests use your application as a black box.
 They should know as little as possible about what happens under the hood, they're just there to interact with the interface and observe the results.

 <div class='opinion'>
-A great testing strategy is to extensively cover the data layer with unit tests then skip all the way up to integration tests.
-This approach gives great code coverage and builds a test suite that can flex with a changing codebase.
+<p>A great testing strategy is to extensively cover the data layer with unit tests then skip all the way up to integration tests.
+This approach gives great code coverage and builds a test suite that can flex with a changing codebase.</p<>>
 </div>

 ### Test/Behavior Driven Development